ZhaolinGao/Rapid_Antigen_Screening_spider/README.md

 ## Execute

-The program is going to search all the shoppers within the range of the address for a time slot before and on the month/day.
+The program is going to search all the Shoppers within the range of the address for a time slot before and on the month/day.
 It will automatically refresh the webpage after each search.
 After it finds a suitable time slot, it will select it and play an alarm sound.

 ```bash
 python main.py --range_km <RANGE IN KM> --location <LOCATION> --month <MONTH> --day <DAY>